matthewc0913/sep10-freedom-project/blog/entry05.md

 Some skills that I’ve learned since working on the last blog are **Embracing failure**, and **Debugging**.

 ### Embracing failure
+To learn A-frame I needed to embrace failure when something did not work.

 ### Debugging
+To learn A-frame I needed to debug code when something did not work.

 ## Next Steps
 I am looking forward to what comes next for my freedom project!